muzamilhussain512/muzamilhussain512/README.md

-- 👋 Hi, I’m @muzamilhussain512
+- 👋 Hi, I’m Muzamil Hussain
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science, Android Application development, and Process optimization.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NLP for voice pattern segmentation.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on NLP, RAW Data Cleaning, ML & android App developement
-- 📫 How to reach me ...
+- 📫 How to reach on muzamilhussain893@gmail.com and WhatsApp(00929514090)

 <!---
 muzamilhussain512/muzamilhussain512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.